 Figure 4: Customisation Window

+The specification has a number of needs and functions that the program has to do and the team feel that the design is beginning to shape these needs.
+The need for territory and resource management is fulfilled by the planets and ships, as players will only be able to harvest from a set number of places meaning they will have to manage where they put their ships depending on what resources they need.
+The interaction between players, consequences and territorial invasion is fulfilled as that players can still interact with each other if they both have a ship on the same planet with different ships providing different benefits.
+The customisation options will be met by allowing players to customise their avatar before they start e.g. Look, gender or clothes but also allowing the person running and monitoring the experiment will be able to change the environments variables using a text file.

+Asset Consideration

 We decided to go down the open source route for our assets for the game, we have come up with several different assets that we will use within our game, the model for the spaceship that we have will remain consistent but change colour when selected by the player or administrator, and there will also be several different characters that can be selected to create variety and also a wider range of results for the user.